aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/encrypt-item.md

       and then [Base 64 encoded](https://www.rfc-editor.org/rfc/rfc4648).

-If this item does not have a sort key attribute, the DynamoDB Item Context MUST NOT contain the keys `aws-crypto-sort-name` or
+If this item does not have a sort key attribute, the DynamoDB Item Context MUST NOT contain the key `aws-crypto-sort-name`.
-`aws-crypto-sort-value`.